youngkd/MSPSP-InstLib/README.md

 ## Instance Generator

-The instance generator was developed by Young *et al.* 2017 and it was originally created by Almeida *et al.* 2015.
+The instance generator provided here was developed by Young *et al.* 2017 and was originally created by Almeida *et al.* 2015.
+It can be found in `gen-inst/`.

-*To be completed*

 ## Solutions

 The full results found by Young *et al.* 2017 can be found in the `results/` directory.

-*To be completed*
+These results were obtained using the MiniZinc model which can be found in the `models/` directory.

 ## References